getmuxxi/template-cloudflare-sveltekit/README.md

 Clone this repo as a [template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template)

+### Cloning Options:

+Choose one of these methods:

 - Click on "Use this template" button in [github](https://github.com/getmuxxi/template-cloudflare-sveltekit)
-- OR
 - `gh repo create <new-repo-name> --template=getmuxxi/template-cloudflare-sveltekit`
+- Clone this repo

-Or follow the steps at the bottom of this guide to recreate from scratch.
+- Follow the steps at the bottom of this guide to recreate from scratch

 Then...